andrisimonetti/SLR-ML-toolkit/README.md

 ## Download the files
-- To download all files, run the following line from terminal:
+- To download all files needed in the next steps, run the following line from terminal:
    ```bash
    git clone https://github.com/andrisimonetti/SLR-toolkit_2.git